AN ESSENTIAL GUIDE FOR MEN'S SHAVE

 Gently Cleanse with Warm Water

-Now that you've gotten the excess growth out of the way, your shave needs to start with a fresh canvas.
+Now that you've trimmed down the longer facial hairs your shave needs to start with a fresh canvas.
 Cleanse your face with a best face wash for men that will rinse away any excess oil, sweat, and grime that may have accumulated, as well as any men's skincare products you’re currently sporting.
 Choose a gentle men's face wash without any harsh active ingredients, so that you don’t agitate the skin before the shaving even begins.
-The warm water also opens your pores, which essentially allows them to breathe more easily and expunge anything trapped inside.
-It softens the skin and stubble, too, to prevent razor bumps and ingrown hairs.
+The warm water opens your pores and allows them to breathe more easily and expunge anything trapped inside.
+It also softens the skin and stubbles to prevent razor bumps and ingrown hairs.

 Use A Best Face Scrub for Men to Smooth the Skin